joshuaramkissoon/crypto/README.md

 Note: All orders have a 0.1% commission.

 ### Creating a trading strategy

-A trading strategy is created by subclassing the `Strategy` class (in `strategy.py`).
+Create a trading strategy by subclassing the `Strategy` class (in `strategy.py`).
 This base class handles logic for accessing account details and executing orders.
 Your implementation only needs to have a basic `__init__` and to override the `trading_strategy` method:

 ```python3
 class MovingAverage(Strategy):